Last Updated on 03 November 2023 by Eric Bretscher

 The most dangerous situation develops in heavy following seas, when the front face of the waves can become overwhelmingly high in relation with the length of the vessel.
 In this instance, a boat that hasn’t managed to accelerate and outrun the crest can pitch down by the bow severely, and even engage the foredeck in the sea.

-A very interesting and detailed account of accident in following seas was provided by Miles Smeeton following his attempted passage from Australia to England in 1956 in the classic “Once is Enough“.
-His heavy 46′ ketch rode up the near-vertical face of a huge following sea in the South Pacific and pitchpoled.
+A very interesting and detailed account of an accident in following seas was provided by Miles Smeeton following his attempted passage from Australia to England in 1956 .
+His heavy 46′ ketch Tsu-Hang rode up the near-vertical face of a huge following sea in the South Pacific and pitchpoled.
 It couldn’t outrun it and couldn’t ride it either.
-On a subsequent attempt, following ill-advice, he stopped and hove-to in heavy seas and was readily rolled and significantly damaged again in conditions that were far less extraordinary than the first time.
+On a subsequent attempt, following ill-advice, he stopped and hove-to in heavy seas; he was readily rolled and significantly damaged again in conditions that were far less extraordinary than the first time.

 In spite of the examples above, yachts that have actually been pitchpoled are very rare exceptions.
 Most yachts don’t track straight long enough to get into this situation, or they engage the forebody into the sea, yaw and then partly fall to one side before getting rolled and capsized more conventionally.